 To prove that sexual interference occurred, the Crown prosecutor must prove that the touching was intentional and for a sexual purpose and that the accused knew the person was below the age of consent or did not take reasonable steps to determine their age.
 The crown can use evidence such as the body part touched or words or gestures that took place with the touching.

-Common defences of sexual misconduct include:
+Common defences of sexual interference charges raised by criminal defence lawyers include:

 - Touching for a non-sexual purpose – You can prove the touching was for a non-sexual purpose, such as medical treatment or other health-related reasons.